syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCheckBox/Getting-Started.md

 ---

-# Getting Started Xamarin.iOS Checkbox (SfCheckbox)
+# Getting Started with Xamarin.iOS CheckBox (SfCheckBox)
-This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfCheckBox` control.
+This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in the `SfCheckBox` control.

 ## Add SfCheckBox reference
 Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add checkbox to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons.IOS)", and then install it.
+To add CheckBox to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons.IOS)", and then install it.

 ![Xamarin.iOS CheckBox NuGet](Images/nuget.png)